steve-perkins/fitnessjiffy-etl/README.md

 By default, this project builds a monolithic uber-JAR with all dependencies bundled.
 The main class of this executable JAR, `net.steveperkins.fitnessjiffy.etl.Migrate`, allows you to backup/restore a database or migrate between different database versions.

+WARNING: To prevent dates from being one day off due to time zone mangling, it is best for the system clocks on all machines involved to be set to UTC time.